kurtosis-tech/kurtosis/docs/docs/guides/how-to-compose-your-own-testnet.md

 You also saw first-hand how the composability aspect of Kurtosis environment definitions were used to abstract away a lot of the complexities that come with bootstrapping your own node.
 And because this is entirely reproducible, your team can use this as a private blockchain for validating and testing changes for your application.

 We hope this guide was helpful and we'd love to hear from you.
-Please don't hesitate to share with us what went well, and what didn't, using kurtosis feedback to file an issue in our [Github](https://github.com/kurtosis-tech/eth-kurtosis/issues) or post your question in our [Github Discussions](https://github.com/kurtosis-tech/kurtosis/discussions).
+Please don't hesitate to share with us what went well, and what didn't, using [`kurtosis feedback`](../cli-reference/feedback.md) from the CLI to file an issue in our [Github](https://github.com/kurtosis-tech/eth-kurtosis/issues) or post your question in our [Github Discussions](https://github.com/kurtosis-tech/kurtosis/discussions).

 Thank you!